 Make sure you answer the prompt thoroughly and explain your answer in detail—but focus more on what you’re saying than on the length.

 Some colleges require recommendation letters from teachers, counselors, or other significant adults in your life.
-These recommendation letters are found under each college in My Colleges as the specific requests vary based on the college.
+These recommendation letters are found under each college in My Colleges; the specific requirements vary by college.

 You’ll need to invite your recommenders to fill out the form on your behalf.
 But don’t just invite them via the Common App!
 Make sure you ask them early in the process (and with a lot of gratitude!) to write recommendation letters for you.
 Your teachers and counselors have a lot on their plates.

 Common App Deadline

 When’s it all due?
 The deadline for the Common App varies based on the colleges to which you apply.
 In the My Colleges section, you can track the deadlines for each college application and make sure you have everything ready to submit before the deadline.

 How many colleges should I apply to?